-Through an array of courses across 11 departments and with the help of various faculty perspectives and expertise, students discover the linkage of scientific, social, and cultural elements that contribute to the understanding of national and global environmental issues.
-Areas of focus include the natural and human causes and effects of climate change, the influence of urbanization on the environment, the role of policy and economics in solving environmental problems, and the ethical and social justice issues related to the environment.
-Working directly with faculty and community partners, students go beyond the classroom to address current issues facing the local Worcester community such as sustaining a healthy urban ecosystem and local watershed.
+Courses across 11 departments allow students to discover the links between the scientific, social and cultural elements that contribute to national and global environmental issues.
+With the help of faculty perspectives and expertise, students come to areas of focus including the natural and human causes and effects of climate change, the influence of urbanization on the environment, the role of policy and economics in solving environmental problems, and the ethical and social justice issues related to the environment.
+Working directly with faculty and community partners, students go beyond the classroom to address current issues facing the local Worcester community such as sustaining a healthy urban ecosystem and preserving the local watershed.